About the author

 Follow Will Boast on Twitter : @WillBoast

 Will Boast was born in England and grew up in Ireland and Wisconsin.
-He's the author of a story collection, Power Ballads, won the 2011 Iowa Short Fiction Award), and a best-selling memoir, Epilogue (W.W.
+He's the author of a story collection, Power Ballads (2011 Iowa Short Fiction Award), and a best-selling memoir, Epilogue (W.W.
 Norton/Liveright, Granta Books).
-His fiction, essays, and reporting have appeared online and in print in The New Republic, Granta, Virginia Quarterly Review, Glimmer Train, The American Scholar, and The New York Times, among other publications.
-He’s been a Stegner Fellow in fiction at Stanford and a Charles Pick Fellow at the University of East Anglia.
-His New York Times bestselling memoir, Epilogue, is out now from W.W.
-Norton Co/Liveright and Granta Books in the UK.
-He's currently a Literature Fellow at the American Academy in Rome.
+His fiction, essays, and reporting have appeared online and in print in The New Republic, Granta, Virginia Quarterly Review, Glimmer Train, The American Scholar, and The New York Times Magazine, among other publications.
+He’s been a Stegner Fellow at Stanford, a Charles Pick Fellow at the University of East Anglia, and a Literature Fellow at the American Academy in Rome.
+His debut novel, Daphne, will be published by Norton/Liveright and Granta Books in Feb.
+2018.
+He teaches at the University of Chicago and the Joel Nafuma Refugee Center in Rome.

-The longer version… I was born in Southampton, England, and grew up there and in County Limerick in Ireland before my family emigrated to America, where we lived in Wisconsin.
-I attended the Sisters of Mercy National School of Limerick (Ireland) and Fontana Elementary School and Big Foot High School (Wisconsin).
-I did my undergraduate degree at Knox College and my graduate degree at the University of Virginia, after which I did post-grad fellowships at Stanford University and the University of East Anglia.
-Along the way I've also lived in Chicago, Madison (WI), San Francisco, Berlin, and Brooklyn.
-I'm currently a lecturer at the University of Chicago, though I'm on leave this year on a fellowship at the American Academy in Rome, I’m back on the full-time faculty in the writing program at the University of Chicago.
+The longer version… I was born in Southampton, England, and grew up there and in County Limerick before my family emigrated to America, where we lived in rural Wisconsin.
+I did my graduate work at the University of Virginia, after which I've held post-graduate fellowships at Stanford University and the University of East Anglia.
+I’ve lived in Chicago, Brighton, Madison, San Francisco, Berlin, Norwich, and Brooklyn, among other places.
+After a year-long fellowship at the American Academy in Rome, I’m back on the full-time faculty in the writing program at the University of Chicago.
 I'm also often in New York, the UK, and Rome.

 honors & Awards